rak-n-rok/Krake/README.md

 There is also a [script](https://gitlab.com/rak-n-rok/krake/-/snippets/2042674) (see snippets section on git) provided in the git repository to start all parts of Krake using „tmux“.

-For both options, these commands as well as the following rok commands must be run inside the `./krake` subdirectory.
+For both options, these commands as well as the following krakectl commands must be run inside the `./krake` subdirectory.

 #### Using the Krake CLI